Skip to Main Content

 Peace Edet, PharmD, BCPS

 Peace is the Medication Safety and Quality Manager at Community Hospital.
 She has 7.5 years experience working as a clinical Staff pharmacist.
 She is the preceptor for the Medication Safety rotation.
 Peace earned her Doctor of Pharmacy degree from Chicago State University College of Pharmacy in 2014 and has 6.5 years pharmacy experience in retail pharmacy.
 Her current interest includes Quality compliance/improvement, narcotic diversion, and medication safety.
+Peace is the preceptor for Medication Safety longitudinal and Advanced Medication Safety rotations.

 Tim Gardiner